 - You must sign-up for a telescope session to attend.
-Your Lab Instructor will give you instructions on how to sign up - For the telescope sessions, you will report to Room 108 at the time indicated on the sign-up sheet.
+Your Lab Instructor will give you instructions on how to sign up - For the telescope sessions, you will report to Room 108 at the indicated time.
 You will be given an orientation and instructions on how the T-lab session will be conducted.
 After orientation, a Telescope Teaching Assistant will bring you to the rooftop. - T-Lab Telescope Sessions include three types of observations - a.
 Naked-eye Observations.
 You will learn how to find Polaris, the North Star, as well as learn a few constellations and planets (if they are up). - b.
 Eye-piece Observations.
 You will observe celestial objects through a telescope equipped with an eye-piece.
 We will have safety precautions in place. - c.
 CCD Camera Observations/Data Collection.
 You will take a series of black-and-white and color photographs of celestial objects.

-The ASTR 153 Full Lab Report
+The ASTR 154 Full Lab Report